Luwero Diocese (Kiwoko Hospital)

 We treat, Jesus Heals has been the motto of Kiwoko Hospital as it has undertaken its mission to provide healthcare to poor people in Luwero, Uganda over the past 25 years.
 Initially founded as a clinic in 1988 by Dr. Ian Clarke, a CMSI Mission Partner from Bangor, the hospital has flourished into what it is today; a major district referral hospital with some 250 beds and 300 staff.

-As its motto states, Kiwoko believes in and practices holistic healthcare; people are more than just their physical bodies, and healthcare must work towards spiritual healing as well as physical treatment.
+Kiwoko Hospital believes in and practices holistic healthcare; people are more than just their physical bodies, and healthcare must work towards spiritual healing as well as physical treatment.
 To achieve this end, the hospital has a varied program of evangelism and discipleship, involving theological training for leaders, village outreaches and church planting.